A Local's Favourite Caves in Iceland

 My husband pulled me down into this cave before we got married, without telling me that it is called Draugahellir - the Cave of the Ghosts!

-I would never have stepped into a hole in the ground to enter a pitch-black cave had I known that it is haunted!Regína inside Draugahellir - the Ghost Cave
+I would never have stepped into a hole in the ground to enter a pitch-black cave had I known that it was haunted!Regína inside Draugahellir - the Ghost Cave

 Inside Draugahellir - The Cave of the Ghosts ;)

-I now opt out of entering the ghosts' cave, so my photo below is from my only visit inside this cave.
+I now opt out of entering the ghosts' cave, so my photo above is from my only visit inside this cave.
 Ignorance is bliss ;)

 Baðstofuhellir - Hellir Eldklerksins - the Cave of the Pastor of FireBaðstofuhellir - Hellir Eldklerksins - the Cave of the Pastor of Fire